Edgar-Donk/edgar-donk.github.io/README.md

 Anything you do should be separated from working directories, use copies of anything you want.
 Pretty obvious really.

 How will a widget look when the style or theme is changed.
-Tkinter is rather forgiving which may make tracking errors difficult but we can have a list of too many changeable properties and see just which ones will react.
+Tkinter is rather forgiving which may make tracking errors difficult but we can have a list of too many changeable elements and see just which ones will react.
 Remember as we have seen in ttktheme a widget is affected both by the image and general colours.
 Text is a useful tool in that the name and representation of a colour can be made in one line.
-The first example 06treeview.py shows how to select a theme then apply some colour changes to treeview, this has two sets of colours so we can confirm which works best by testing first, then try uncommenting Heading so that the treeview style reads 'Custom.Treeview.Heading '.
-If you want you can try adding ttktheme to the drop down list.
-The first part of the script displays the widget layout in a form that is easy to read - there probably is an easier way to do this!
-To contrast the colour changes we use 2 widgets, the first is not customised.